hosseinoliabak/cisco/Security/01_core_concepts.md

 server uses some type of user authentication, such as a username or password as required, to verify who the user is
-6. After the authentication has been done, several additional exchanges occur between the browser and the server as they establish the encryption algorithm they will use and the keys that they will use to encrypt and decrypt the data
+6. After the authentication has been done, several additional exchanges occur between the browser and the server to share the keys

+B. Record-layer:

+7. The server and the client uses their keys to encrypt, authenticate all messages they send

 * SSL as a protocol was originally developed by Netscape
 * TLS and its predecessor SSL are cryptographic protocols that provide secure transactions on the Internet for things such as e-mail, web browsing, instant messaging, and so on